lucdalton/naive-bayes-classifier/README.md

-# Text classifier to test the sentiment of tweets using naive-Bayes algorithm
+## Text classifier to test the sentiment of tweets using naive-Bayes algorithm
-runs on python 2.x
+runs on python 2.x.

 requires training data

+to run python sentimentServer.py &